-The Equator Principles provide a framework for banks to assess and manage the social and environmental impact of large projects to which they provide finance.
+The Equator Principles provide a due diligence framework for banks to manage the social and environmental risk of financing large projects.

 The Principles were originally drawn up to address the sustainability impact of project finance.
 This is a long-term method of financing where lenders are repaid primarily through revenues generated by a specific project – typically large and complex installations such as power plants or mines.

-Following an update in 2013, financial institutions that have signed up to the Equator Principles are now required to apply the standards to project-related corporate loans and project-related bridge loans, as well as advisory mandates.
-HSBC had always voluntarily applied the Principles beyond pure project finance to other types of loans for projects and we therefore welcomed the changes.
+Since 2013, financial institutions that have signed up to the Equator Principles have been required to apply the standards to project-related corporate loans and project-related bridge loans, as well as advisory mandates.
+HSBC has always voluntarily applied the Principles beyond pure project finance to other types of loans for projects.

 One of the obligations under the Equator Principles is to report on how we implement them and the following sections provide details and figures of the transactions undertaken by HSBC.

 Supporting higher standards on infrastructure projects globally

 Since 2003, HSBC has applied the Equator Principles to over 900 transactions, ensuring high environmental and social standards were met.
 This included:

 - Finance for over 700 loans totaling approximately USD70 billion